lukaszkups/lukaszkups.net/content/pages/notes/2024/2024-02-24-space-saga-devlog-1-engine-selection.md

 Really weird to me at first, but after a while it become top choice.
 Really flexible and powerful engine, has unique approach of building a game from components (imagine that every element of a game is a component that is build from smaller components).
 It has very simple API that seems to be really easy to start working with and documentation is really well written.

-Really great introduction video I've found:
+Here's a great introduction video I've found:

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/iRXI6ThRJvM?si=UHz3rBoeM_jraYSJ" title="YouTube video player" frameborder="0"></iframe>